How Big can I Build a Shed without Planning Permission?

 • Do I need planning permission to sleep in my shed?

 Yes!
-A garden shed or other outbuilding cannot be used for residential uses like a bedroom, bathroom, or kitchen without planning approval.
+A custom garden shed or other outbuilding cannot be used for residential uses like a bedroom, bathroom, or kitchen without planning approval.
+For those contemplating DIY field shelters or considering their use as living spaces, this will definitely require planning permission.
+Similarly, a shed that adheres to permitted development rules and is used solely for storage will typically not need approval.

 • Do I need planning permission to run electricity to my shed?